Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 Float literals denote floating point numbers.
 There are two ways to specify them:
 * **Decimal form**: One half can be written as `0.5`.
 Note that neither the integer part nor the decimal part can be omitted, so `.5` and `0.` are syntax errors.
 * **Scientific notation**: Writing very large or very small numbers in decimal notation can be cumbersome.
 In those cases, [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) is helpful.
-For example, one thousandth can be written in Simple-ML as `1.0e-3` or `1.0E-3`.
+For example, one thousandth can be written in Safe-DS as `1.0e-3` or `1.0E-3`.
 You can read this as `1.0 × 10⁻³`.
 When scientific notation is used, it is allowed to omit the decimal part, so this can be shortened to `1e-3` or `1E-3`.

 ### String Literals